CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentChassisOperation.md

 HasDeviceRegistration returns a boolean if a field has been set.

+### SetDeviceRegistrationNil

+`func (o *EquipmentChassisOperation) SetDeviceRegistrationNil(b bool)`

+ SetDeviceRegistrationNil sets the value for DeviceRegistration to be an explicit nil

+### UnsetDeviceRegistration
+`func (o *EquipmentChassisOperation) UnsetDeviceRegistration()`

+UnsetDeviceRegistration ensures that no value is present for DeviceRegistration, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)